Statistical issues in Serial Killer Nurse cases: Confirmational bias and other biases

-But maybe the law is enough.
-Here is the opinion of one English lawyer: \begin{quotation} The hospital's illegal and unqualified investigation team was only looking for evidence to secure a conviction (Confirmation Bias) while discarding or ignoring evidence that proved Ben's innocence.
+By now, a number of authoritative statisticians have argued that the conviction is unsafe due to the flaws in the hospital investigation.
+According to British lawyer Wendy Hesketh, who has studied several similar cases as well as this one \citep{hesketh} \begin{quote} \emph{The hospital's illegal and unqualified investigation team was only looking for evidence to secure a conviction (Confirmation Bias) while discarding or ignoring evidence that proved Ben's innocence.
 The hospital's Serious Untoward Investigation Team initiated by Chief Nurse Brock in her capacity of Executive Lead for Governance consisted of several medical, nursing and medical records staff who were all untrained in forensic investigative techniques, crime scene preservation and the taking of witness statements.
 The team carried out an unlawful and flawed investigation, the material from which was later presented to medical experts appointed by the prosecution as legitimate.
 The opinion of these medical experts was based on flawed evidence, which had been given to those experts without their knowledge of how that evidence had been obtained.
 Expert opinion given on the basis of ignorance of improperly obtained evidence invalidates that medical expert evidence.
-The judge and jury were not aware at the trial that the evidence had been unlawfully obtained, nor of the risks to justice associated with it. \end{quotation} Alongside of the general concept of confirmation bias we would like to mention the \emph{Baader-Meinhof Syndrome}, here in reverse time: the retrospective reclassification of incidents.
+The judge and jury were not aware at the trial that the evidence had been unlawfully obtained, nor of the risks to justice associated with it.} \end{quote}

-We have absolutely no doubt that the team and everyone else concerned was acting with the best of possible intentions.
-We think that Ben Geen deserves a fair re-trial, and the statistical community (but also the medical, legal, and media communities) need to learn from these experiences.